Kalshi Price Data

 Questions, answered.

 Yes.
-Every order-book snapshot is stamped with a high-frequency underlying reference price (Binance spot/futures) for the asset, alongside the market's own yes/no price.
-Both carry epoch-millis timestamps, so you can join the contract price to the spot move that drove it without stitching two sources together yourself.
+Every yes/no order-book snapshot is stamped with a high-frequency underlying reference price (Binance spot/futures) for the asset, alongside the contract's own price.
+Both carry epoch-millis timestamps, so you can join the probability to the spot move that drove it.